apache/activemq-website/src/components/classic/documentation/how-do-i-change-the-logging.md

 We use slf4j to log information in the broker client and the broker itself so you can fully configure which logging levels are used and whether to log to files or the console etc. For more information see the [log4j manual](http://logging.apache.org/log4j/docs/manual.html).

-You can disable the ActiveMQ Classic logging by editing the **conf/log4j.properties** file to disable all INFO level logging for activemq by adding this line
+You can disable the ActiveMQ logging by editing the **conf/log4j.properties** file to disable all INFO level logging for activemq by adding this line
 ```
 log4j.logger.org.apache.activemq=WARN
 ```